Nathan5563/mesh-lib/README.md

 ## Comparison with other parsers

+These tests were run on a device with the following specifications:

+- CPU: Intel Core Ultra 9 185H, 16 cores, 22 threads
+- RAM: 32GB, 7467 MT/s
+- SSD: 5527 MB/s for sequential reads, 2208 MB/s for sequential writes

-Because testing like this is non-deterministic, the following results are approximations that try to reduce noise by averaging 8 runs per test.
+Because testing like this is non-deterministic, the following results are approximations that try to reduce noise by "warming up" memory by doing a few parse rounds before starting the tests, averaging 20+ runs per test, and rejecting outliers via median absolute deviation.
 All parsers were tested on the following images:

 - Stanford Bunny model ([source](https://casual-effects.com/data/), 10MB file, 72K vertices, 144K faces, triangulated)
 - Chinese Dragon model ([source](https://casual-effects.com/data/), 72MB file, 439K vertices, 871K faces, triangulated)